habuDaRu/Total-Twitch-War-Mod/README.md

      > _Important_: The bot should also be used for additional filtering, such as blocking inappropriate names or any other aspects the streamer wants to prevent (e.g., offensive words or unwanted entries).
 The mod doesn’t handle this, so it's up to the streamer to ensure the names are appropriate.

    - **`tdw_twitch_points_punishment.txt`**
      The bot must write names and commands retrieved from Twitch chat into this file for the command handling system of the mod to function.
      Commands can be triggered in various ways like chat commands, the Twitch channel points system, or other alerts tracked by the bot.

+     **File Rules**:
+     - Each Entry must be on a separate line.
+     - entries must be in the following format:
+       - name of the person triggering the event (can also be the bot).
+       - an ': ' as seperator
-For an overview of available commands see 'Available Commands and Their Effects'-section.
+       - the command to trigger the effect (For all available commands see 'Available Commands and Their Effects'-section)
+     - Place the file in:
+       `..\Steam\steamapps\common\Total War WARHAMMER III\tdw_twitch_points_punishment.txt`

      **Example file content**:
      ```